Cold calling is an art because it attempts to convince a prospect to convert into a customer.

-Some will say yes to your pricing, some will say yes to your sales pitch and some need to know detailed technical specifications of the product to say yes to you.
+Some will say yes to your pricing, some will say yes to your sales pitch and some need to know the detailed technical specifications of the product before they say yes to you.

 So you must be ready for those prospects who do a thorough research before committing to a product.

 You must read about the technical aspects of your product so that you aren’t stuck if someone asks you the question regarding the same.